knetikcloud/knetikcloud-javascript-client/docs/UsersGroupsApi.md

 Removes a group from the system

 All groups listing this as the parent are also removed and users are in turn removed from this and those groups.
-This may result in users no longer being in this group&#39;s parent if they were not added to it directly as well. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; GROUP_ADMIN
+This may result in users no longer being in this group&#39;s parent if they were not added to it directly as well. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; DELETE

 ### Example
 ```javascript